savi09/Historical_Employee_Info/README.md

 In the SQL file ![Employee_db Queries](https://github.com/savi09/Historical_Employee_Info/blob/main/Employee_db%20Queries.sql) you will find eight queries broken up for each segment above.

 To gather this information, employee_db database was used.
-An entity relationship diagram (ERD) can be found below and with the files in this github
+An entity relationship diagram (ERD) can be found below and with the files in this github.
 ![](https://github.com/savi09/Historical_Employee_Info/blob/92cc4da5517f0c5493cd473cdb1574116a97ebd3/Employee_db%20ERD.png)